DrKraig/Planning-Algorithms/Project2/README.md

     6. Enjoy!

-<h2>Videos are present in the 'Output' folder.
+<h2>Videos are present in the 'Output Videos' folder.
 The output can also be viewed below in GIF format.</h2>

 <h2> Test Case 1 </h2>